 4. Create FOMO or a sense of urgency

-Using words like “limited,” “for a short time only,” “before it’s gone” is a great way to create a sense of urgency in your email marketing.
+Using words like “limited,” “for a short time only,” and “before it’s gone” is a great way to create a sense of urgency in your email marketing.
 If your email clients know they don’t have much time to act, they’re more likely to open the message.

 Take a look at these examples: